TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 2/1 Peter 2.4.md

 ---

-unto whom coming, a living stone, rejected indeed of men, but with God elect, precious,
+coming to him, a living stone, rejected indeed by men, but chosen by God, precious.